Ketanbhave/TwitterFeed/TwitterFeed/README.md

                  }, 60000

+The following code returns the raw json from Twitter API to Web Application:

+              var twit = new OAuthTwitterWrapper.OAuthTwitterWrapper();
+              twit.GetMyTimeline();

 ## Notes

-1. Currently it exposes timeline (twitter feed) , returned as raw json (which can be serialized into c#,).
+1. Currently it exposes timeline (twitter feed) , returned as raw json (which can be serialized into c#, if needed).

 2. The page reloads every 60 seconds making ajax request to get latest 10 tweets